 WHAT IS THE SHARING HISTORY INITIATIVE?

-This national book placement program will place 1,000 copies of our anthology, The Voice of Witness Reader, in 40 schools and organizations around the U.S. since 2015, and offers a dynamic approach for teaching and learning our most pressing human rights issues.
+This national book placement program has placed over 2,000 copies of our anthology, The Voice of Witness Reader, in almost 100 schools and organizations around the U.S. since 2015, and offers a dynamic approach for teaching and learning our most pressing human rights issues.

-The Sharing History Initiative is made possible with the generous support of the Germanacos Foundation, the Abundance Foundation, and the Isabel Allende Foundation.
+The Sharing History Initiative is made possible with the generous support of the Germanacos Foundation and the Abundance Foundation.

 WHO CAN PARTICIPATE?

 The Sharing History Initiative is geared toward high schools, community colleges, universities, and education, human rights, or arts-based non-profits.
 By fostering these relationships, we aim to grow our national network of educators, storytellers, and social justice advocates.